-The County will make available to each employee the opportunity to take a paramedic refresher course, ITLS, PALS, ACLS, CPR and continuing education.
+The County will make available to each employee the opportunity to take a paramedic refresher course, ITLS, PALS, ACLS, CPR (or equivalent training/courses) and continuing education.
 The County will pay for the course and compensate the employee for the time spent taking the course.
 The employee must fill out proper documentation and submit it to the Director.